About MeDaniel J. Vreeman, PT, DPT, MS

 Awards and Honors

-In 2017, I was elected as a fellow to the American College of Medical Informatics, which is the honorary college of elected informatics fellows from the United States and abroad who have made significant and sustained contributions to the field of medical informatics and who have met rigorous scholarly scrutiny by their peers.
+In 2017, I was elected as a fellow to the American College of Medical Informatics, which is the honorary college of elected informatics fellows from around the world who have made significant and sustained contributions to the field of medical informatics and who have met rigorous scholarly scrutiny by their peers.
 In 2017 I was also awarded the Distinguished Alumni Award from Duke University Physical Therapy Alumni Association.
 The Indianapolis Business Journal selected me for the 2015 Forty Under 40 list.
 For three consecutive years, my manuscripts were selected as a finalist for the Distinguished Paper Award, an award that highlights the most notable and distinguished papers accepted to the AMIA Annual Symposium.
 My AMIA 2007 paper ‘A Rationale for Parsimonious Laboratory Term Mapping by Frequency’ won that award.
 I’ve also been selected as a Distinguished Paper Reviewer in 2013 and 2014.
 I was senior author on a paper about the urgent need for competencies in biomedical informatics within physical therapy education that was published in the Journal of Physical Therapy Education.
 This paper earned the 2010 Stanford Award from the Education Section of the American Physical Therapy Association (APTA), given to the paper with the most influential ideas for physical therapist education.

 I enjoy teaching medical informatics at Regenstrief and IU.
 Previously I taught P645 Evidence-based Critical Inquiry II and co-instructed P513 – Functional Anatomy and Clinical Biomechanics.

 I have worked as a generalist on the inpatient wards at two level I trauma center hospitals in Indianapolis.

 I’ve been a long-time member of the American Physical Therapy Association where I’m active in the Sections of Health Policy and Administration, Education, and Research.
 From 2007 to 2013 I served as the President of the Technology Special Interest Group of the APTA HPA section.
-I’m also a member of the American Medical Informatics Association.
+I’m also a member of the American Medical Informatics Association and the American College of Medical Informatics.

 Presentations and Publications